-Weighing heavily against the benefits identified above is the loss of employment land.

-The justification for policy E2 of the local plan explains that retailing is not permitted (on existing employment sites) because it would reduce the amount of employment land available and provision is made elsewhere for retailing.
-It is acknowledged that the proposal would generate a significant number of jobs.
-Although it is not considered that the merits of the proposal should be judged solely by the numbers of jobs it creates.
-The creation of 126 additional FTE jobs must be give weight.
+Weighing heavily against the benefits identified above is the loss of employment land, and whilst the proposal would generate a significant number of jobs, it is not considered that the merits of the proposal should be judged solely by the numbers of jobs it creates.

-Employment sites are allocated to create a range of good quality employment opportunities that will drive the future economic growth of the borough, supporting business sectors that are key to the future economic success of the borough.
+Employment sites are allocated to create a range of good quality employment opportunities that will drive the future economic growth of the Borough, supporting business sectors that are key to the future economic success of the Borough.
 Employment uses are defined as the 'B class' employment uses, namely office, light industrial, general industrial and storage and distribution uses.
-It is accepted that within those uses, some sites and 'B' uses will result in fewer jobs than others, bit they all fit in within and integrated economy.
+It is accepted that within those uses, some sites and 'B' uses will result in fewer jobs than others.
 For example, B8 uses are an employment use and do not typically generate the same number of jobs as a B1 or B2 use with a comparable floorspace.
 Employment allocations are important to provide land for substantial buildings (including warehouse buildings) that cannot be located elsewhere such as in town centres or countryside locations.

-Our economic strategy is about providing better jobs.
+The Council's economic strategy is about providing better jobs.
 Handforth is close to the airport and has a synergy with other sites within the locality and wider region.
-We are already under pressure to provide more high quality employment sites and are having to allocate green belt sites to achieve this.
-The removal of a good employment site that's not in the green belt makes no sense in terms of our economic strategy.
+The Council is already under pressure to provide more high quality employment sites and are having to allocate green belt sites to achieve this.
+The removal of a good employment site that is not in the Green Belt makes no sense in terms of our economic strategy.
+However, the Framework and policy EG3 of the CELPS allow for alternative uses to be considered where there is no reasonable prospect of the site being used for employment purposes.